 In Hall County, the office of the public defender only represents clients in Superior Court charged with felonies.
 Hall County State Court provides indigent defendants with court-appointed attorneys not affiliated with the office of the public defender.
 Applicants for State Court-appointed lawyers must apply through the Northeastern Judicial Circuit Indigent Defense Office.
 In Dawson County, the public defender’s office represents indigent defendants in misdemeanor and felony cases.

 The office of the public defender only provides representation for criminal cases.
 In Juvenile Deprivation cases, Northeastern Judicial Circuit Indigent Defense Office provides appointed counsel.
-The Family Law Information Center at the Hall County Courthouse provides assistance in divorces, and the Georgia Legal Services Program in Gainesville provides counsel in other civil matters.
+The Family Law Information Center located at the Hall County Courthouse provides assistance in divorces for both Hall and Dawson residents and the Georgia Legal Services Program in Gainesville provides counsel in other civil matters.